 Undocumented Students

 Each year, tens of thousands of undocumented students graduate from U.S. secondary schools.
 The 1982 Supreme Court decision Plyer v.
-Doe requires that public elementary and secondary schools must provide a free and appropriate education to all children, regardless of their legal status.
+Doe requires that public elementary and secondary schools provide a free and appropriate education to all children, regardless of their legal status.
 These students seek a fair chance at educational and economic opportunity in America, yet many states and federal law prohibit them from eligibility for financial aid for postsecondary education.
 In 2021, households led by undocumented individuals contributed $30.8 billion in state and federal taxes, supported businesses both large and small, and made lasting contributions in both K-12 and higher education.
-(American Immigration Council, August 2023) NACAC support policies that will provide undocumented students with access to postsecondary education, including financial aid.
+(American Immigration Council, August 2023) NACAC supports policies that will provide undocumented students with access to postsecondary education, including financial aid.

 Policy Recommendations